Encapsule-Annex/jsgraph/README.md

 Supported visitor interface callbacks for depth-first traversal: `initializeVertex`, `startVertex`, `discoverVertex`, `examineEdge`, `treeEdge`, `backEdge`, `forwardOrCrossEdge`, `finishEdge`, and `finishVertex`.

 A depth-first traversal concludes when all reacable vertices have been visited, or when the client signals termination by returning Boolean **false** back to the algorithm from one of its visitor interface callback functions.

+## Examples

+The best public examples of how to use jsgraph v0.5 are embedded in the module's test suite.
+Take a look at the ./test directory scripts.

 ## Acknowledgements